AdobeDocs/media-analytics.en/help/implementation/edge/implementation-edge-custom-metadata.md

 - Custom metadata fields must be defined as custom fields in your XDM schema (e.g., `_mycompany`) and they can be stored and queried in AEP as flattened fields

   ![Custom field definition in XDM schema](assets/custom_metadata.png)
-- For reporting and querying, custom metadata is available under `mediaReporting.customMetadata` and also as top-level flattened fields.
+- For reporting and querying, custom metadata is available under `xdm.mediaReporting.customMetadata` and also as top-level flattened fields.
 Use whichever is most suitable for your use case.
 - Accessible for segmentation, Journey Orchestration, and Real-Time CDP activation

 ## Behavior